 We are excited you are considering the Master of Science in Preclinical Sciences program at Mercer University School of Medicine for your graduate education.
 Below is information regarding our admissions process and criteria.

-- A non-refundable fee of $50 for domestic applicants and $150 for international applicants is due when the application is submitted (See the PostbacCAS website for fee details).
+- A non-refundable fee is due when the application is submitted (See the PostbacCAS website for fee details).

-- Applications must be complete by July 1, 2022.
-All required materials must be received for an application file to be considered complete and eligible for review.
-Each applicant will be notified by email when his/her application file is complete.
+- All required materials must be received for an application file to be considered complete and eligible for review.
+Each applicant will be notified by email when the application file is complete.
 Only complete application files will be reviewed.

 - The MSPCS Admissions Committee will evaluate each applicant holistically based on his/her academic record, test scores, personal qualities and personal goals.
 During the application review, applicants may be contacted for a phone interview with a member of the Admissions Committee.

 - Complete applications are reviewed on a rolling basis.
-A decision may take four to six weeks after an applicant receives the notice that their application is complete.
+The rolling review process may continue until the application cycle ends.
 Applicants will be notified of admissions decisions by email.

 - Accepted applicants are required to submit a $50 non-refundable deposit to Mercer University School of Medicine to hold their spot in the program.
 The fee will be applied to tuition upon enrollment.
 If an applicant submits a deposit and decides not to enroll in the fall, the deposit will be forfeited.
 All deposits must be submitted according to the deadline stated in the applicant’s acceptance email.

 Minimum Admissions Requirements

-- One year coursework with the corresponding laboratories for the following subjects:
+- One year of coursework with the corresponding laboratories for the following subjects: